chef/chef-web-docs/chef_master/source/attributes.rst

 .. tag node_attribute_precedence

-Attributes are always applied by the chef-client in the following order:
+Attributes are always applied by the Chef Infra Client in the following order:

 #.
 A ``default`` attribute located in a cookbook attribute file
 #.
 A ``default`` attribute located in a recipe